Saturday, January 18, 2025

 Praying Like Monks, Living Like Fools: An Invitation to the Wonder and Mystery of Prayer.
 Author and Pastor Tyler Staton (of Bridgetown Church in Portland) lays out a persuasive call for the church broadly, and the believer personally, to return to the prayer practices of the early church and Jesus.
 Incredible read: "Prayer is a journey that starts in need and ends in relationship."
 My full review is here.

-Cutting for Stone (Libby).
+Cutting for Stone (Libby, Ethiopia).
 This has been on my reading list since it's publication in 2009.
 Listening to it over the course of 20 hours completely pulled me back into Ethiopia where we lived for over 2 years--it also made me wish I'd read it while I lived there.
 The author creates a world so immersive that it inhabits your thoughts to the point that you find yourself pausing unexpectedly during the day to consider Shivah's plights or Genet's betrayal.
 Verghese's ability here brought echoes of Mafouz's mastery in creating an entire world across generations in the Cairo trilogy.
 The unique aspect of this novel is the way in which the the author can present fascinating surgical details in a manner the average lay person can at least pretend to understand--all the while weaving a tale with multiple layers of betrayal, intrigue and redemption.

 Right-Hand Shore.
 Reading Tilghman's writing is effortless--which means he's both incredibly talented and works hard at it.
 His 2012 tale (one of 4 in a series I found out later) of a family's doomed (cursed?) farm on the Eastern shore stretches across generations from the Civil War and through to reconstruction.
 My full review is here.